OUR ETHOS AND VALUES

 Key Stage 4:

 a) Progress 8 score: +0.21 (Above Average)

 c) Percentage of students achieving grade 5 or above (strong pass) in English and Maths: 44%

 d) Average EBacc Point Score per pupil: 12%

 a) Value-added score for Academic: -0.06

 Hellesdon High School’s Improvement and Development Plan sets out the priorities for the year, based on previous inspections as well as detailed analysis and self-evaluation at Leadership, Department and Year Group levels.

 The priority headings are listed in the SIDP Summary document (pdf).
 Each priority has a detailed action plan explaining how we are planning to improve and develop these areas.
-The document also highlights where Departments and year groups feed into and support the whole school priorities for the year.

 A good school never stands still.
-From robust and honest self-evaluation at the end of the academic year 2015/16, we have identified key priorities below which underpin our three‐year strategic plan (pdf) through to 2018/19.
+From robust and honest self-evaluation at the end of the academic year 2017/18, we have identified key priorities below which underpin our three‐year strategic plan (pdf) through to 2020-21.